moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 ```

-When working with special resources, you can request a list of all document items, create new items, and update existing ones.
-When creating new items using these resources, you can bypass the limit of 1000 items per document.
+When working with special resources, you can request a list of all transaction items, create new items, and update existing ones.
+When creating new items using these resources, you can bypass the limit of 1000 items per transaction.
 Also, using this resource, you can manage the bulk update of items.
-To change information on line items, you must use the document line item management resources that are available by URI:
+To change information on line items, you must use the transaction line item management resources that are available by URI:

-+ `/{document entity code, as part of the JSON API}/{id of a single document}/positions/{id of a single position}`
++ `/{transaction entity code, as part of the JSON API}/{ID of a single transaction}/positions/{ID of a single position}`

-Both ways of working with items are also described in the documentation for each of the documents.
+Both ways of working with items are also described for each transaction.

-It is also possible to bulk delete document items using the POST method to the URL of the corresponding resource.
+It is also possible to bulk delete transaction items using the POST method to the URL of the corresponding resource.
 In the body of the request, you must specify an array of items to be deleted, specifying the meta field for each of the items.

 > An example URL for a request to bulk delete items using POST: